How data integrity is your first step toward a Pharma 4.0 strategy

 Powerful data management is critical in a system that is reliant upon advanced process control and automation, as well as artificial intelligence (AI) and machine learning.
 A complete, integrated laboratory software system provides streamlined processes and drives data integrity to advance organisations toward a Pharma 4.0 strategy.

-In this webinar Nicola Gardner (Marketing Manager, Digital Science, Thermo Fisher Scientific) will explore why organisations cannot continue to advance with only technology and must also understand the evolution of data integrity.
+In this on-demand webinar Nicola Gardner (Marketing Manager, Digital Science, Thermo Fisher Scientific) explored why organisations cannot continue to advance with only technology and must also understand the evolution of data integrity.

 Key learning outcomes: